mmariani123/mmariani123/README.md

 - 👀 I’m interested in programming and biology
 - 🌱 I’m currently learning statistical/machine learning
 - 💞️ I’m looking to collaborate on computaitional biology and genomics projects
-- 📫 How to reach me michael.p.mariani@dartmouth.edu
+- 📫 How to reach me m.mariani123@gmail.com

 <!---
 mmariani123/mmariani123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.